ismailelbouknify/Student-At-Risk-Identification/README.md

 All models are evaluated using accuracy, as well as macro-averaged precision, recall, and F1 score.
 For each class, the formulas are:

 ![image](https://github.com/ismailelbouknify/Student-At-Risk-Identification/assets/108365289/366deeb3-51a6-4abe-95ad-52cf7b7987b4)
+To ensure rigorous evaluation of the models, the dataset was split by randomly selecting 20\% of the data from each academic year for testing.
+This method ensures that student data from all academic years are included in the test dataset.
 All models are evaluated using accuracy, as well as macro-averaged precision, recall, and F1 score.
 The macro-average is then calculated by averaging these metrics across all classes.